quarkiverse/quarkus-azure-services/integration-tests/README.md

 ## Running the test with Dev services

-Some Quarkus Azure services extensions support Dev services, it allows to test easily.
+Some Quarkus Azure services extensions support Dev Services, it allows to test easily.
 Launch these tests with:

 ```